oclipa/reactjs-cheat-sheet/README.md

 **A Simple Non-React Redux Example**

-This example is standalone code; it does not require react.
+This example is standalone code; it does not require React.

 * Install: `npm install redux`